amro/gibbon/README.markdown

 * Ruby 1.9.x+
 * Errors are now raised by default
-* Timeouts can be specified per request
+* Timeouts can be specified per request during initialization
 * The environment variable 'MC_API_KEY' no longer works.
 Please use 'MAILCHIMP_API_KEY' instead.
 * The code has been cleaned up a bit and a few more comments have been added
 * HTTParty monkeypatch has been removed